ase34/flyingblocksapi/README.md

 * Due to a misimplementation/bug/whatever **`getBukkitEntity().teleport(Location)` does fail for entities** with a passenger attached. *flyingblocksapi* provides an **alternative by invoking [`setLocation(Location)`](http://ase34.github.io/flyingblocksapi/javadocs/de/ase34/flyingblocksapi/FlyingBlock.html#setLocation(org.bukkit.Location))** .
 * In order to **set the velocity/direction/movement of the skull** using the Bukkit API, please **use `setVelocity(Vector)` and *not* `setDirection(Vector)`**.
 * Please keep in mind that you **are modifying the skull entity, not the falling block**.
 The skull is normally located 100 blocks higher than the appearance of the block.
 (See [`getHeightOffset()`](http://ase34.github.io/flyingblocksapi/javadocs/de/ase34/flyingblocksapi/FlyingBlock.html#getHeightOffset()))
-* The offset is calibrated so that the y-coordinate of the skull minus the default height offset ([`getHeightOffset()`](http://ase34.github.io/flyingblocksapi/javadocs/de/ase34/flyingblocksapi/FlyingBlock.html#getHeightOffset())) is equal to the y-coordinate of the **downside of the block** and *not* the center of the block.
-In order to change this behaviour so that the y-coordinate of the skull minus the height offset [`getHeightOffset()`](http://ase34.github.io/flyingblocksapi/javadocs/de/ase34/flyingblocksapi/FlyingBlock.html#getHeightOffset()) equals the y-coordinate of the block's center, **use [another constructor](http://ase34.github.io/flyingblocksapi/javadocs/de/ase34/flyingblocksapi/FlyingBlock.html#FlyingBlock(org.bukkit.Material, byte, int, double, int))** with  `FlyingBlock.UPDATE_INTERVAL` as the update-interval parameter, `FlyingBlock.OFFSET - 0.5` as the offet parameter and `FlyingBlock.AGE` as the age parameter.
+* The offset is calibrated so that the y-coordinate of the skull minus the default height offset ([`getHeightOffset()`](http://ase34.github.io/flyingblocksapi/javadocs/de/ase34/flyingblocksapi/FlyingBlock.html#getHeightOffset())) is equal to the y-coordinate of the **center** and *not* the center of the block.

-To spawn the prepared flying block, just call [`spawn()`](http://ase34.github.io/flyingblocksapi/javadocs/de/ase34/flyingblocksapi/FlyingBlock.html#spawn()), and you're done!
+To spawn the prepared flying block, just call [`spawn(org.bukkit.Location)`](http://ase34.github.io/flyingblocksapi/javadocs/de/ase34/flyingblocksapi/FlyingBlock.html#spawn(org.bukkit.Location)), and you're done!
 Then the [onTick()](http://ase34.github.io/flyingblocksapi/javadocs/de/ase34/flyingblocksapi/FlyingBlock.html#onTick()) gets then called once every tick.
 For more information about the methods, please go to the [Javadoc](http://ase34.github.io/flyingblocksapi/javadocs/de/ase34/flyingblocksapi/FlyingBlock.html) page.

 ### Examples